Jimsu7/Implementation-of-Honors-Project/README.md

 RETURN PathNodes LIMIT 1
 ```

-The implementation of random graph generation is in "Random Graph Generation.txt", and the following is a copy of it.
+The implementation of the disjoint path algorithm is in "Disjoint Path.txt", and the following is a copy of it.
 ```
 //Disjoint path
 MATCH p1 = (n)-[r1*]->(n2)